Queenie-abosede/Data-Analysis/README.md

 ## 🔍 Data Cleaning and Preparation
 The dataset was cleaned and transformed using Power Query in Excel.
 Key steps included:
-*.
-Column Renaming for clarity (e.g., Date Rptd → Date Reported) *.
-Date & Time Formatting: Converted time values like 845 to 08:45 AM *.
-Handling Missing Values: Replaced nulls in Victim_Sex and Victim_Race with "Unknown" *.
-Add new column to extract Years, Month, Days and Time *.
-Delete Victim Age with Negative sign
+a.
+Column Renaming for clarity (e.g., Date Rptd → Date Reported)
+b.
+Date & Time Formatting: Converted time values like 845 to 08:45 AM
+c.
+Handling Missing Values: Replaced nulls in Victim_Sex and Victim_Race with "Unknown"
+d.
+Add new column to extract Years, Month, Days and Time
+e.
+Delete Victim Age with Negative sign (such as -1, -2 etc)

 ###
 *.
 No Duplicates, No removal of any columns